 curl https://api.tidelift.com/subscriber/healthcheck

-should include OK in the response (Linux/Mac only) - Ensure that the Tidelift CLI can access the internet by running
+- Ensure that the Tidelift CLI can access the internet by running

 tidelift selftest --project test